 Volunteering at the Open Space Authority brings people together in a beautiful setting to work and have fun.
 Whether they’re helping visitors, working to improve habitat, or leading interpretive hikes, volunteers play a vital role in the Authority’s mission.
 OSA has a number of activities to choose from.

-For more information about joining the OSA volunteer team, contact Dana Litwin, Volunteer Programs Supervisor, at 408-224-7476 X27 or firstname.lastname@example.org.
+For more information about joining the OSA volunteer team, contact Dana Litwin, Volunteer Programs Administrator, at 408-224-7476 or email@example.com.

 – Enjoy and Protect

 Get out on the trail and serve as a resource to hikers and OSA staff.
 Members of the Trail Patrol program distribute information, brochures, and maps to trail users, educate visitors about proper trail use and safety, and provide staff with information on trail conditions and visitor use patterns.
 Patrol can be done on foot, bicycle, or horseback following trail use regulations.
 Trail Patrol Members commit to patrolling OSA lands a minimum of once a month.

 Put your “people skills” to work for open space preservation.
 Community Outreach Volunteers represent OSA at community festivals, health fairs, and other public events.
 Activities include staffing the Open Space Authority display, answering questions, leading fun educational games, and sharing information.

 Restore and Preserve